silviaherf/apis-project/README.md

 * **Movies on Netflix, Prime Video, Hulu and Disney+**--> https://www.kaggle.com/ruchi798/movies-on-netflix-prime-video-hulu-and-disney

-This dataset contains over 16000 movies and its appearance on different streamming platforms.
+This dataset contains over 16000 movie an TV series and their appearance on different streamming platforms.

 * **New York Times Movie Reviews API**--> https://developer.nytimes.com/docs/movie-reviews-api

 This API contains every movie review published in the New York Times newspaper.

+On behalf of data protection, datasets have not been uploaded to Github.

 ## Structure